aiidateam/aiida-tutorials/docs/pages/2018_EPFL_molsim/screening/screening.md

    }
    ```

-### Step 2: Compute the geometric parameters of the MOFs.
+### Step 2: Compute the geometric parameters of the MOFs

 Draw upon how we submitted Zeo++ calculations  in section 2.
 The main difference here is that the calculation inputs,
  such as Code or structure, are provided as a dictionary.